 Vice-Chancellor Professor Mamokgethi Phakeng exchanges ideas at a UCT Legacy Society event at UCT’s Graduate School of Business in Johannesburg on 24 November.

-The UCT Legacy Society hosted Vice-Chancellor Professor Mamokgethi Phakeng in at the Graduate School of Business campus in Sandton, Johannesburg on 24 November, where the VC shared her vision for the university with members of the society and alumni.
+The UCT Legacy Society hosted Vice-Chancellor Professor Mamokgethi Phakeng at the Graduate School of Business campus in Sandton, Johannesburg on 24 November 2018, where the VC shared her vision for the university with members of the society and alumni.

 Phakeng explained that her vision for the university were based on three interwoven principles: excellence, transformation and sustainability.
 Excellence without transformation was not sustainable, she argued.